influxdata/ifql/docs/SPEC.md

 | commentPrefix | CommentPrefix is a string prefix to add to comment rows.
 Defaults to "#".
 Annotations are always comment rows.                                          |

-#### Examples
+##### Examples

-For context the following example tables encode fictitous data in response to this query:
+For context the following example tables encode fictitious data in response to this query:

     from(db:"mydb")
         |> range(start:2018-05-08T20:50:00Z, stop:2018-05-08T20:51:00Z)